99designs/gqlgen/docs/content/reference/resolvers.md

 ## Bind when the field names do not match

-There are two ways you can bind to fields when the the Go struct and the graphQL type do not match.
+There are two ways you can bind to fields when the Go struct and the graphQL type do not match.

 The first way is you can bind resolvers to a struct based off of struct tags like the following: